Asphalt Patch: How Long Does Asphalt Last?

 • The lifespan of an asphalt driveway ranges from 15 to 30 years.

-• Getting the installation right, especially the foundation, is crucial for durability.
+• Getting the installation right, including the foundation, is critical for durability.

-• Heavy vehicles need a stronger asphalt layer to hold up.
+• Heavy vehicles require a stronger asphalt layer for support.

-• Extreme weather like cold and heat can wear the driveway down.
+• Extreme weather can wear down the driveway.

-• Maintaining the driveway by filling cracks and putting on new coats can make it last longer.
+• Maintaining the driveway through crack filling and new coats can extend its life.

 Factors Affecting the Lifespan of Asphalt Driveways

-To make an asphalt driveway last longer, understanding key factors is crucial.
-Extreme heat, for example, can soften asphalt, causing it to crack.
-Additionally, big vehicles and equipment might damage the surface.
+To make an asphalt driveway last longer, it’s important to know what affects it.
+Extreme heat can soften the asphalt, leading to cracks.
+Also, big vehicles and equipment can damage the surface.

-Maintaining the driveway regularly is vital.
-Sealant protects against the weather and moisture.
-It also stops cracks from getting worse, keeping the surface strong.
-Therefore, repairing cracks early is a must.
+Regular maintenance is key.
+Sealant protects against weather and moisture.
+It also stops cracks from getting worse.
+So, fixing cracks early is essential.

 Heavy objects can leave marks or damage the driveway.
 Using supports for these objects can prevent this harm.
 These actions help the driveway last longer.